MilhouseVH/autoaway.py/README.md

-  --noarp                Do not try to find devices in ARP cache --noreverse            No reverse lookup on device names --norandom             Do not randomise device pings - ping using left-to-right order -v, --verbose          Display diagnostic output --version              Check current version and see if a new version is available --nocheck              Do not check if a new version is available --update               Update to latest version (if required) --fupdate              Force update to latest version (irrespective of current version)
+  --noarp                Do not try to find devices in ARP cache --noreverse            No reverse lookup on device names --norandom             Do not randomise device pings - ping using left-to-right order --version              Check current version, and if a new version is available --nocheck              Do not check if a new version is available -v, --verbose          Display diagnostic output

+Version upgrades:
+  --update               Update to latest version (if required) --fupdate              Force update to latest version (irrespective of current version)
 ```